toluna-terraform/terraform-aws-mongodb/README.md

 # terraform-aws-mongodb
 Integrating MongoDB Atlas with AWS infra [Terraform module](https://registry.terraform.io/modules/toluna-terraform/mongodb/aws/latest)

+## Description
+This module supports persistency of MongoDB , by creating/restoring dump files to AWS s3 bucket, this is done by running a shell script upon apply and before destroy, the shell script starts a docker mongoDB docker image to prevent the need to install mongoDB tools locally , it will then read the needed parameters from AWS SSM Parameter store and run the restore/dump function.
+The module also supports starting with a copy of the DB from another created environment (I.E. you can starts a "DEV" environment with a copy of "Production" DB).

+The following resources will be created:
+- MongoDB cluster
+- MongoDB User with read/write permissions (including password)
+- MongoDB Whitelist including Ip's of allowed environments
+- The following SSM Params will be created:
+  - db_username
+  - db_password
+  - db_hostname (MongoDB connection string)
+- Upon destroy if MongoDB dumps bucket does not exist it will be created

 ## Requirements
 The module requires some configurations for Atlas MongoDB
 #### Minimum requirements: